Everyone in Scotland deserves to live in a healthy environment. Nature depends on us to be able to use the law to defend it.

-We are advocating for the human right to a healthy environment to be protected in law.
+Through our advocacy work for policy and law reform, we are working for the human right to a healthy environment to be fully implemented and realised in Scots law.

 - Human Rights (Scotland) Bill: we are advocating for the human right to a healthy environment to be fully included to the highest possible standards as part of the new human rights laws in Scotland.

 - Reform of legal expenses: we are calling for legal expenses to be reduced so that it is affordable for all of us to uphold environmental laws in a court or tribunal.
 This is a requirement of the international environmental law known as the Aarhus Convention and Scotland is in breach of this requirement.